Tapac/exposed-wiki/FAQ.md

 ### Q: Is it possible to update a field relative to current field value?

 A: Yes.
 See example here: https://github.com/JetBrains/Exposed/issues/82

+### Q: How can I add another type of Database?

+A: Implement `DatabaseDialect` interface and register it with `Database.registerDialect()`.
+If the implementation adds a lot of value consider contributing it as a PR to Exposed.